shaftoes/linux-insides/Initialization/linux-initialization-2.md

 }
 ```

-After that main loop will finished, we will have filled `idt_table` array of `gate_desc` structures and we can load `Interrupt Descriptor table` with the call of the:
+After that main loop has finished, we will have filled the `idt_table` array of `gate_desc` structures and we can load the `Interrupt Descriptor table` with a call to:

 ```C
 load_idt((const struct desc_ptr *)&idt_descr);